xrettle/WFGY/ProblemMap/Atlas/atlas-v1-integrated-handoff.md

 ### 8.5 Patch confusion

-Do not treat patch mode as proof that the core atlas remains unstable.
+Do not treat patch mode as proof that the core Atlas remains unstable.

 ---

-## 9. What future work should do
+## 9. What future work should do 🛠️

 Future work should now focus on high-value extensions.